 Health Center Resources

-In you are in need of sexual assault resources, the Health Center has two nurse practitioners that are certified Sexual Assault Nurse Examiners (SANE).
+In you are in need of sexual assault resources, the Health Center has three nurse practitioners that are certified Sexual Assault Nurse Examiners (SANE).
 These clinicians are here to discuss this with you in confidence.